Our next Vermont women's retreat is being planned for Summer 2027.

 The Setting

-Our retreat runs August 23–28 in Vermont's Mad River Valley, just minutes from Hartshorn Organic Farm in Waitsfield.
 Arrive Sunday evening and settle in for five days of unhurried time in one of Vermont's most beautiful corners -- where the days move slowly, the Mad River is cool and clear, and the wooded hills invite a quiet morning hike.
-Lodging details coming soon.

-Pricing coming soon…
+Final Pricing coming next season…

 Cancellation Policy (with Travel Insurance)